 Integrated Science Assessment (ISA) for Particulate Matter

 Particulate matter (PM) is a complex mixture of extremely small particles and liquid droplets in the air.
 Particulate matter causes concern because it is associated with serious health effects such as aggravated asthma, difficulty breathing, chronic bronchitis, decreased lung function, and premature death.
 PM contributes to haze, damages materials including, stone, glass, and metals, and affects the climate, both through direct effects on radiative forcing and indirect effects involving cloud processes.

 EPA scientists are conducting research to better understand which attributes of particulate matter cause ill health effects, who may be most susceptible to these effects, how particles form in the atmosphere, and what the contributions are from various sources in different regions of the country.

 The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including PM.
-EPA's National Center for Environmental Assessment develops Integrated Science Assessments (ISAs) that summarize the science related to the health and ecological effects caused by these pollutants.
-ISAs provide a comprehensive review of the policy-relevant scientific literature published since the last National Ambient Air Quality (NAAQS) review and are a critical part of the scientific basis for updating the NAAQS.
+EPA's National Center for Environmental Assessment (NCEA) develops Integrated Science Assessments (ISAs) that summarize the science related to the health and ecological effects caused by these pollutants.
+ISAs provide a comprehensive review of the policy-relevant scientific literature published since the last National Ambient Air Quality Standards (NAAQS) review and are a critical part of the scientific basis for updating the NAAQS.
 This ISA represents EPA’s latest evaluation of the scientific literature on the potential health and welfare effects associated with PM and updates the 2009 Integrated Science Assessment for Particulate Matter Final Report in Dec 2009.

 - Learn about the Particulate Matter Air Quality Standards